SPAM-research/its-adaptation-collaborative-demo/README.md

    ```bash
    docker compose up -d --build
    ```
     This command will set up the necessary Docker containers and launch the application.
+4. Navigate to `http://localhost:3000/hints` in your web browser(s) to access the application.
+Ensure that no other application is currently using port 3000 on your machine, as this may cause conflicts and prevent the demo from running.

 ## Conclusion